kasra-n34/kasra-n34/README.md

 - 📱 A social fitness app with gamified habit tracking
 - ⚙️ Embedded C++ projects using microcontrollers (MSP432, STM32)
 - 📊 A Python-based stock analysis bot using machine learning
 - 🗺️ A custom mapping application to help dentists acquire clinics

+### 🏫 Significant Academic Projects
+- Software-defined radio (digital signal processing) involving use of Raspberry Pi
+- Verilog-based image decompression
+- Java-based poker game (user vs game AI)
+- Classic snake game with unique features in C++

+Note: some of these projects do not have their repository available to maintain the academic integrity of the project.
+Please contact me for more information regarding these projects.

 ### 🛠️ Tech Stack & Tools